remotion-dev/remotion/packages/docs/docs/jsx-support.md

 ## Upgrading

-If you upgrade from Remotion 1.2 or older, consider changing the `npm test` command to also include Javascript files, and to remove the `tsc` command:
+If you upgrade from Remotion 1.2 or older, consider changing the `npm test` command to also include JavaScript files, and to remove the `tsc` command:

 ```diff
 -  "test": "eslint 'src' --ext ts,tsx && tsc"